-The Pyrenean Shepherd is an energetic herding dog that hails from the [fusion_tooltip title=”A mountain range in southern France and northern Spain.
-In Greek mythology, Pyrene was a princess who gave her name to the Pyrenees mountains.
+The Pyrenean Shepherd, or “Pyr Shep”, is an energetic herding dog that hails from the mountains in southern France and northern Spain.
 How the Pyrenees mountains got their name is (maybe) rooted in Greek mythology.
-Another AKC recognized herding dog breed that originated from this area is the Great Pyrenees.
+In Greek mythology, Pyrene was a princess who gave her name to the Pyrenees mountains when Hercules buried her there.

 They are a rather small dog weighing between 15 to 30 pounds.
-It has an above average life span and can live to the late teens.
-You should consider the Pyrenean Shepherd, an energetic herding dog, when choosing a family pet.
-You could compared it to the Border Collie.
+It has an above-average life span and can live to the late teens.
+You should consider the Pyrenean Shepherd, an energetic herding dog when choosing a family pet.
+You could compare it to the Border Collie.

 It is not yet a particularly popular breed in the United States.
 It ranks 181 out of the 197 breeds recognized by the AKC.